 Water is best of course.
 I made it a point to get my daughter used to drinking only water.
 She only drinks juices on special occasions.
 If you have to give juice, dilute it with water, and check if it is allowed in the school.
 Give enough water for their school hours including traveling to and from school.
-I would say at least 300ml in toddlers, 500ml in junior school and 700ml-1 litre in summer and in senior school.
-Better to carry a little extra that to not drink enough water.
+I would say a minimum of 300ml in toddlers, 500ml in junior school and 700ml-1 litre in summer and in senior school.
+Better to carry a little extra than to not drink enough water.
 Insulated bottles (if allowed) will keep the water cool, alternatively, freeze the bottle half full with water and top it up in the morning.
 That should keep it cold until break time.

 Step 8 - Accessories

-Without getting too stressed about it, add some fun.
+Without getting too stressed about it, add some fun using accessories.
 You wont always have the time and energy to make a work of art but you can go for the simple things like sandwich cutters – so instead of cutting the sandwich with a knife, it will be in a shape.
 You can use colourful food picks and forks, not just as a decoration.
 My daughter prefers eating fruit with a fork rather than with her hand.
 And there are some children who are fussy about getting their hands sticky.
 They also add a little fun to the lunchbox and children appreciate this.
 You could also include a little note or joke.
 You can find ready made lunchbox notes or you can make your own.
 And this is something that they will cherish, and might even share with their friends.

 Step 9 - Ask for your kids’ input